What is Restorative Dentistry?

 Are there other restorative methods for children?

-No. Although restorative dentistry includes important elements like bridges, dentures and implants, these are not applicable on children’s teeth for obvious reasons.
+No. Although restorative dentistry includes important elements like bridges, dentures and implants, these are not applicable to children’s teeth for obvious reasons.
 Considering their age where they possess temporary teeth mostly, other procedures are futile and hence not recommended.

 So if you are dreading the possibility of cavities appearing on your baby’s teeth or if the child is inherently prone to this, then start early: consult your pediatric dentist and go for the restorative treatments as early as possible.
 The earlier you start the lesser are the threats to your baby’s teeth!